glenux/glenuxnet-blog/_posts/2015-09-05-360-degrees-of-tech-september-2015.markdown

   - 360 degrees of tech
 ---

-I'm happy to annouce the first issue of __360° of Tech__, a monthly round-up of the most inspiring articles & links i've read in the latest thirty days.
+I'm proud to annouce the first issue of __360° of Tech__, a monthly round-up of the most inspiring articles & links i've read in the latest thirty days.

 Until next month i hope to get enough free time to import past articles, the format and the content of this monthly issue.